Protection of Test Data (continued)

 Marginal note:Label — presentation

-(2) Any graphic design or symbol that relates to the pest control product may be shown on the marketplace label if it does not detract from or obscure the required information.
+(2) Any written, printed or graphic matter on the marketplace label of the pest control product must not detract from or obscure the required information.

 Marginal note:Diseases of humans